 One need not be a construction worker to recover for injuries caused by the negligence of construction contractors or their employees.
 Falling debris can strike those passing by.
 An innocent person may walk or drive into a hazardous area if a construction area is unmarked or the signage is poor.
 Children have been injured after wandering onto a construction site.
 A contractor must take the safety precautions that a reasonably qualified contractor would take in similar circumstances.
 Whether the contractor has lived up to its duty to protect bystanders may become a question for the court.

 Trust a full-service law firm with expertise in construction and personal injury law to handle your construction injury case.

 At Slater & Zurz, we have over 30 years of experience handling personal injury cases, including construction cases involving catastrophic injuries to unsuspecting workers.
 In our years of practice, we have recovered more than half a billion dollars, injury verdicts, and out-of-court settlements for our personal injury clients.
 We have five convenient office locations in Akron, Canton, Cleveland, Columbus, Toledo, and Cincinnati.

 Because it may take time to gather all available evidence and determine every person or company that may be liable, it is important to consult a construction accident lawyer as soon as possible.
 After an accident, a worksite can be altered, and crucial evidence lost or destroyed.

-If you or a loved one has been injured in a construction accident, contact our team of dedicated professionals for a free consultation with a Slater & Zurz Columbus injury lawyer.
+If you or a loved one has been injured in a construction accident, contact our team of dedicated professionals for a free consultation with one of our Columbus personal injury lawyers.
 We will review your claim, answer your questions, and advise you concerning the best way forward.
 If we agree to handle your case, you will not have to pay anything unless and until we win for you or obtain a favorable settlement on your behalf.
 We don’t get paid unless you get paid.